19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 59\.—(1) Subject to the provisions of Part VIII, any person who —

-(a) makes an incorrect return by omitting or understating any output tax or by overstating any input tax of which he is required by this Act to make a return; or
+(a) makes an incorrect return by omitting or understating any output tax or any tax that is accountable pursuant to regulations made under section 27A or by overstating any input tax of which he is required by this Act to make a return; or

 [20/2010 wef 01/10/2010]